This policy was last modified on 22nd May 2018

-Cookies are little files that websites put on your device to make visits quicker, easier and more relevant.
-Some cookies are essential for websites to work and others remember things about you to give you a better, more enjoyable experience online.
+Cookies are small text-based files that websites put on your device to make visits quicker, easier and more relevant.
+Some cookies are essential for websites to work and others remember things about you to give you a better and more enjoyable experience online.

 Cookies may be set by the website you are visiting ('first party cookies') or they may be set by other websites who run content on the page you are viewing ('third party cookies').